-probably the most twisted GWD album of them all.
+In some ways this might be the most twisted GWD album of them all.

-highlights include the sonic madness that is champagne suicide (with me on kazoo, party whistle, water bottle, and maracas, and tyson doing some nice beat-boxing at the end), the mock-radio program news [the horrors of impotence] (complete with an inspired holiday-themed commercial break), and burnt, which includes a nice moment of spontaneous harmonizing between me and tyson.
+Highlights include the sonic madness that is Champagne Suicide (with me on kazoo, party whistle, water bottle, and maracas, and Tyson doing some nice beat-boxing at the end), the mock-radio program News [the Horrors of Impotence] (complete with an inspired holiday-themed commercial break), and Burnt, which includes a nice moment of spontaneous harmonizing between me and Tyson.

-i’ve developed a real affection for this CD over the years. it’s sort of like the really inappropriate, socially inept child you love almost in spite of yourself. yeah, it’s hit-and-miss, and there’s a lot of between-song banter that doesn’t really serve any purpose. but i always loved leaving in those bits of fly-on-the-wall dialogue most people would get rid of. there are a ton of unexpected one-liners and lyrical tangents that crack me up every time, and tyson and gord come up with some really great musical ideas. it was fun to sit back, relax, spill my brains, and let someone else do most of the musical heavy lifting for a change.
+I’ve developed a real affection for this CD over the years.
+It’s sort of like the really inappropriate, socially inept child you love almost in spite of yourself.
+Yeah, it’s hit-and-miss, and there’s a lot of between-song banter that doesn’t really serve any purpose.
+But I always loved leaving in those bits of fly-on-the-wall dialogue most people would get rid of.
+There are a ton of unexpected one-liners and lyrical tangents that crack me up every time, and Tyson and Gord come up with some really great musical ideas.
+It was fun to sit back, relax, spill my brains, and let someone else do most of the musical heavy lifting for a change.

 Just Turned Saturday